-Last Updated on May 9, 2023
+Last Updated on November 14, 2024

 What are Immigration Regimes?

-An “immigration regime,” as defined by Crossroads authors Anna K. Boucher and Justin Gest, is the “migration policies and their outcomes that collectively reflect the admission and settlement of foreign-born people over time.”
+An “immigration regime,” defined by Crossroads authors Anna K. Boucher and Justin Gest, is the “migration policies and their outcomes that collectively reflect the admission and settlement of foreign-born people over time.”

 A regime includes the immigration policies adopted by member states and how those policies affect the movement of people into and out of a country.
 Although some countries within certain immigration regimes are close to each other geographically, others are much farther apart and are connected by similarities such as political ideology, trade agreements and economics.